-We dispense medications directly to patients, from both surgeries, if they live more than 1.6km (approximately 1 mile) from a Pharmacy.
+We dispense medications directly to patients, if they live more than 1.6km (approximately 1 mile) from a Pharmacy.
 (This is a government rule, not ours)

 Patients that we are not allowed to dispense medicines to, will be given a prescription to take to a Pharmacy of their choosing and we can send them electronically to a pharmacy of their choice.

 The Dispensers will be happy to discuss any queries or questions about your medication.
 A private room is available, should you not want to discuss this in public at the Dispensary hatch, please just ask.